AdaDoom3/AdaDoom3/readme.md

  * $PLATFORM - is your processor type (currently supported values: x86-64)
  * $COMPILER - is your compiler (currently supported values: GNAT)

-To enable file/subprogram/line printing during stack traces the `-g` compile flag must be used (GNAT only).
+Use the `-g` compile flag to enable file/subprogram/line printing during stack traces (GNAT only).

   Example for Windows: